MaqsoodHarry/Portfolio/README.md

 # Portfolio
 This  project is given by the university to identify HTML and CSS knowledge.
-I also use python frame work Django to build and make atractive this Project.
+I also use the Python framework "Django" to build and make attractive this Project.
+Author-Maqsood Ahmad